Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Introduction

-\item The available analysis of scalar-valued kernel ridge regression requires boundedness of the regression function ($\sup_{x \in E_X} |F_*(x)| < \infty$), see \citet{fischer2020sobolev}. \cite{zhang2023optimality} have recently shown that same rates can be obtained by replacing the boundedness condition with the weaker assumption that $|F_*|^q$ is integrable for some $q \geq 2$.
-Similarly, the present paper shows that we can derive learning rates in the vector-valued setting under the assumption that $\|F_*\|_{\cY}^q$ is integrable for some $q \geq 2$ without requiring boundedness of $F_*$ (see Theorem~\ref{theo:upper_rate_bis} and Remark~\ref{rem:q_mark}).
+\item \emph{Unbounded regression function.} The available analysis of scalar-valued kernel ridge regression requires boundedness of the regression function ($\sup_{x \in E_X} |F_*(x)| < \infty$), see \citet{fischer2020sobolev}. \changebis{Recently, \cite{zhang2023optimality} proved that same rates can be obtained by replacing the boundedness condition with the weaker assumption that $|F_*|^q$ is integrable for some $q \geq 2$.
+Later, \cite{zhang2023optimalityspectral} demonstrated that this integrability assumption is automatically satisfied by scalar valued interpolation spaces (defined in Section~\ref{sec:bg}).
+This so-called \textit{$L_q$-embedding property} allows to completely remove the assumption that the target function is bounded or that its higher moments are integrable.
+Generalizing the ideas of \citet{zhang2023optimality, zhang2023optimalityspectral}, we derive learning rates in the vector-valued setting without requiring boundedness or integration of the higher moments of $F_*$ (see Theorem~\ref{theo:upper_rate_bis} and Remark~\ref{rem:drop_bond}).
+Key to this generalisation is Theorem~\ref{th:Lq_embedding}, which states that the $L_q-$embedding property also holds for vector-valued interpolation spaces.}

-\item As a final contribution, we study RLS learning in the setting of vector-valued Sobolev spaces (see Definition~\ref{def:vector_sobolev}) which was not covered in \cite{lietal2022optimal}.
+\item \emph{Vector-valued Sobolev spaces.} As a final contribution, we study RLS learning in the setting of vector-valued Sobolev spaces (see Definition~\ref{def:vector_sobolev}) which was not covered in \cite{lietal2022optimal}.
 We obtain, for the first time, the minimax optimal learning rate for RLS learning in vector-valued Sobolev spaces (see Corollary~\ref{cor:upper_sobolev} and~\ref{cor:lower_sobolev}).
-In particular, we show that the requirement that $\|F_*\|_{\cY}^q$ is integrable for some $q \geq 2$ is automatically satisfied, but boundedness of $F_*$ is not always satisfied.
-This emphasizes why our second contribution is crucial in obtaining optimal rates without additional requirements on $F_*$.
+This contribution shows that our definition of the vector-valued interpolation spaces admits a natural interpretation in practical applications, rather than just being ``the appropriate technical tool'' to prove rates for misspecified vector-valued learning problems.

 \end{itemize}